 May and June are traditionally the most popular wildlife watching months in the Highlands.
-Summer visitors have all arrived, breeding is in full swing, and the weather is warm and pleasant.
+Summer visitors have all arrived, the breeding season is in full swing, and the weather is normally warm and pleasant.
 On this two-centred holiday we spend time enjoying all the species which make Scotland so special.
 We combine the tranquil Caledonian pinewoods and the vast Cairngorm mountain plateau with an overnight stay to soak up the rugged beauty and desolate vistas of the West Coast, as we visit every habitat in search of birds, including the glorious skua and seabird colony of Handa Island.
 It really is time to enjoy High Season ACROSS the Highlands.

 KEY MOMENTS at our Friday round-up - which will be yours?